fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Live demo - [🔗](https://anubhavp.dev/IWT_project/)
   - Used custom css from open-source projects to style the app.
   - Added a custom ML model to predict the marks secured by the student.
-  - Created a venv in Python and installed the required libraries and called it using PHP.
+  - Created a venv in Python and installed the required libraries, and called it using PHP.
   - [Marks Predictor](https://github.com/fuzzymfx/Marks-predictor) - Predicting the marks of a student based on the number of hours studied using **Linear Regression** and **Gradient Descent**.
   - \[*Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn*] *- 2021*
   - Used the Scikit-learn library to create a Linear Regression model.